 A. Cold sore healing only starts once the blisters burst and the liquid is released.
 If you are careful not to touch the scabs with your fingers or tongue, they shouldn’t crack and healing should be completed in about three days.
 If they do crack or are allowed to dry out, the healing time may extend to as much as nine days.

-Using Prevasore will help keep cold sores moisturised and make the crusty scabs less likely to crack.
+Use Prevasore to help keep cold sores moisturised and make the crusty scabs less likely to crack.
 This will soothe the discomfort and promote healing.

 Q. How long do cold sores take to go away?

 A. An outbreak will normally disappear within a couple of weeks, but unfortunately, once you’ve contracted the Herpes Simplex Virus, the virus will never go away completely.
 Once you’ve had your first cold sore, you are likely to experience outbreaks from time to time.
 But taking care of your lips and keeping them properly moisturised can help make them less frequent.

 Q. How long does the cold sore virus live outside the body?

 A. The herpes virus from cold sores can survive for up to four hours on plastic, three on cloth and two on skin1.
 So be careful to wash or dispose of anything that comes into contact with a cold sore.